PeterGhimself/travis-lab/tests/README.md

 # tests
-This is the folder where we keep our test sub-folders
+This is the folder where we bundle our tests according to type.
+So far we have unit, and feature test types.